Free or Cheap Decorating Advice

 Brand names we all encounter regularly often have hidden freebies or cheap projects offered on their websites or blogs.
 It just takes some time to sift through their beautiful photographs and flashy sale offers.
 Check the fine print--free stuff is usually tucked in at the bottom of the literature.

-Use this guide to browse through free decorating advice from the stores you shop every day.
+Use this guide to browse free decorating advice from the stores you shop every day.

 Furniture and Home Goods